 For volume calculation, the individual sea ice thickness measurements are coupled with ice concentration values (C3S, Table 2-1).
-This is done on a gridded level product as area (of a grid cell) is needed.
+This is done using the gridded Level-4 product as gap-free data and its corresponding area (i.e., the area of a grid cell) is needed.
 Volume is calculated only where ice concentration is above 15%, so an ice extent mask is applied to rule out areas outside the 15% concentration.
-Sea-ice volume is then the sum product of sea ice thickness, concentration and cell area of all grid cells.
+Sea-ice volume is then the sum product of sea ice thickness, concentration as well as the cell marine area of all grid cells covered.